almende/eve/implementations/java/agents.md

     }

-## AgentFactory {#agentfactory}
+## AgentHost {#agenthost}

-Eve agents are managed by an AgentFactory.
-Via the AgentFactory, an agent can be created, deleted, and invoked.
-The AgentFactory manages the communication services, and all incoming and outgoing request go via the AgentFactory.
+Eve agents are managed by an AgentHost.
+Via the AgentHost, an agent can be created, deleted, and invoked.
+The AgentHost manages the communication services, and all incoming and outgoing request go via the AgentHost.

-Each agent has access to the AgentFactory via the method `getAgentFactory()`.
+Each agent has access to the AgentHost via the method `getAgentHost()`.
-From the AgentFactory, it is possible to
+From the AgentHost, it is possible to

 - Create an agent: `createAgent(id, class)`,
 - Delete an agent: `deleteAgent(id)`,
 - Test existance of an agent: `hasAgent(id)`,

-The AgentFactory also gives access to the configuration file, which enables reading any configuration settings.
+The AgentHost also gives access to the configuration file, which enables reading any configuration settings.
 If an agent requires some specific configuration properties, these properties can be stored in the configuration file (typically eve.yaml), and read by the agent:

-    Config config = getAgentFactory().getConfig();
+    Config config = getAgentHost().getConfig();
     String database_url = config.get('database_url');

 See also the page